Tarquinen/opencode-dynamic-context-pruning/README.md

 Restart OpenCode.
 The plugin will automatically start optimizing your sessions.

-## Pruning Strategies
+## How Pruning Works

-DCP implements two complementary strategies:
+DCP uses two complementary techniques:

-**Deduplication** — Fast, zero-cost pruning that identifies repeated tool calls (e.g., reading the same file multiple times) and keeps only the most recent output.
-Runs instantly with no LLM calls.
+**Automatic Deduplication** — Silently identifies repeated tool calls (e.g., reading the same file multiple times) and keeps only the most recent output.
+Runs on every request with zero LLM cost.

 **AI Analysis** — Uses a language model to semantically analyze conversation context and identify tool outputs that are no longer relevant to the current task.
 More thorough but incurs LLM cost.
+Configurable via `strategies`.

 ## Context Pruning Tool